UoE-BIO3092/rna-seq/01_prerequisites.md

 # Using your own machine

-It will also be possible to use your own machine to complete the workshop.
+It is strongly recommended that you use the Virtual Machine approach to complete this workshop described above.
+However, it will also be possible to use your own machine.

 To successfully use your own machine you will need to:
 * Install all required software